bill22290/Kickstarter/README.md

 ```
 ![](https://github.com/bill22290/Kickstarter/blob/master/images/RFCV5_Plot.png)

 I expected a linear relationship between the C.V. error rate and the number of variables.
-I thought it was strange that this first RFCV plot has a C.V. error rate of approx. 31% with one variable, spiked to .32% for two variables and then had the lowest error rate of approx. 30% for 4 variables.
+I thought it was strange that this first RFCV plot has a C.V. error rate of approx. 31% with one variable, spiked to 32% for two variables and then had the lowest error rate of approx. 30% for 4 variables.

 The rfcv help page in R offers an example to replicate the cross validation process to get a larger sample:
 ![](https://github.com/bill22290/Kickstarter/blob/master/images/RFCV5_Replicate.PNG)
+After replicating the rfcv() function five times and then plotting the results we can see a more clear pattern that as the number of variables increase, the C.V. error rate decreases.
+Perhaps the reason there is a spike in the error rate for two variables was a result of the most important predictive variable, USD pledged, being the sole variable when n.var = 1 and thus having a disproportonate impact on the C.V. error rate when n.var = 1.